1972 Major League Baseball postseason: Detroit Tigers vs. Oakland Athletics

 This was the first postseason meeting between the Tigers and Athletics.
-Despite blowing a 2–0 series lead, the Athletics narrowly defeated the Tigers to advance to the World Series for the first time since 1931, when the team was still based out of Philadelphia (in the process denying a rematch of the 1940 World Series between the Tigers and Reds).
+In one of the most tightly contested series in postseason history, the Athletics narrowly defeated the Tigers in five games to advance to the World Series for the first time since 1931, when the team was still based out of Philadelphia (in the process denying a rematch of the 1940 World Series between the Tigers and Reds).